 Think of the expression “falling in love.”
 To me it’s such an unsympathetic phrase, and carries an amount of danger with it.
 Falling is never a fun experience, it sends your heart into a flutter, you’re disorientated and at times you hope no one around you noticed.
-Come to think of it, falling is the perfect word to describe dating, especially your first love.
+Come to think of it, falling is the perfect word to describe love, especially your first.

-It’s been almost a full year since we broke up, and although I am happy with where I am in my life and have really found the silver lining out of the situation, I still cringe when certain songs on my iPhone play or I see the same model car as his cruising down the street and I’ve been ashamed to admit that I still miss him from time to time.
+It’s been almost a full year since I learnt to live with the Ninjas (I have to say, my brain karate has leveled up to black belt).
+Although I am happy with where I am in my life and have really found the silver lining out of the situation, I still cringe when certain songs on my iPhone play or I see the same model car as his cruising down the street (why he had to buy Sydney’s most popular car in the most popular colour continues to drive me crazy) and I have been ashamed to admit that I still miss him from time to time.

 Sometimes I wonder how old my sister’s soul is, she may be 20, but her advice far exceeded a woman of 30 or 40.
-I confided in her recently the secret that my first love still crosses my mind from time to time, or that something will happen and all I wish for is that I could just call him up and tell him all about it.
+I confided in her last week the secret that he still crosses my mind from time to time, or that something will happen and all I wish for is that I could just call him up and tell him all about it.
 She looked me in the eyes and told me that no one ever forgets their first love.

 In life we have many firsts, our first steps, our first words, our first time riding a bike, our first love.
 Each milestone leaves a monumental footprint in our lives, or at least paving the way to do so.
 Falling in love for the first time is an experience like no other.
 There’s a reason why literature, songs, movies and even our whole lives revolve around finding that someone special to share your life with.